dropio/rmb-demo-ruby/README.md

 * Edit `config.yml` to include your API key (and optionally your API secret if using a secure key).
 * If using a secure key, uncomment line 12 in `application.rb`.
-* Run `bundle install` from within this project's directory to install the dependencies.
+* Run `bundle install` from within this project's directory to install the dependencies. `(sudo) gem install bundler` if you haven't already.
 * Run `rackup` to start the application with your default web server.

 ### Live Demo